thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1--solution.png)
 > Fig x: depicts the positive-space by orange dots/squares; with negative-space uncolored

+This distinction between positive and negative space will form the basis of several generalised methods for *"finding things, in spaces"*.

 ---

-### visualising the relationship between lower-dimensional input-strings and higher-dimensional problem-space
+### visualising the relationship between lower-dimensional input-strings, and higher-dimensional problem-space

+All common-form must exist in both lower-dimensional spaces

-Now that we can visualise *"positive-space"* within two-dimensions *(of problem-space)*, let's also take a look at the inter-dimensional correspondence/alignment between *"two-dimensional positive-space"*, and the positive elements within our two *"one-dimensional input-strings"*.
+Now that we can visualise *"positive-space"* within the two-dimensions of *"problem-space"*, let's also take a look at inter-dimensional correspondence/ alignment, between higher andd lower dimensional space

-> *(so the correspondence/alignment, between lower and higher dimensional space)*

 ![](images/example-1--solution-frame.png)
 > Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with A2 on top; and B2 down the left